lobsterhandz/Mini-Project--Task-Management-Application-Project/README.md

    - Form validation for ensuring input correctness.

 ## Customization
-- **CSS Customization**: You can modify `css/custom.css` to add or override styles according to your needs.
 - **Images**: Replace the images in the `img` directory to customize the carousel with your own images.
 - **Content**: Update the text content in the HTML files to fit your specific use case.

 ## Future Enhancements
-- **Backend Integration**: Add a server-side component (e.g., Node.js, Django) to persist user data and tasks.
+- **Backend Integration**: Add a server-side component (e.g., Node.js, Sveltkit) to persist user data and tasks.
-- **Database Support**: Integrate with a database like MySQL to store tasks, users, and more.
+- **Database Support**: Integrate with a database like MySQL or SQL Lite to store tasks, users, and more.
 - **Authentication**: Secure login and register functionality with proper backend handling.

 ## Contributing